statelyai/xstate/docs/guides/hierarchical.md

 - encourage composability
 - and prevent state explosion, which frequently occurs in normal finite state machines.

-In XState, state and machine configuration share a common schema, which allows machines to be _substates_ and for states to be infinitely nested.
+In XState, state and machine configuration share a common schema, allowing machines to be _substates_ and for states to be infinitely nested.

 Here's an example of a traffic light machine with nested states: